American Income Life Insurance Company: Are They Legitimate?

 50% of North Americans develop some form of cancer in their lifetime.
 The majority of them survive but how will their finances fair?
 AIL’s cancer insurance benefit allows you to focus on getting better rather than on financial stress.

-American Income Life No-Cost Child Safe Kit
+No-Cost Child Safe Kit

 Endorsed by the International Union of Police Associations, American Income’s No-Cost Child Safe Kit is a tool designed with your child’s safety in mind.
-It helps you document your child’s fingerprints, a recent photo, and a simple description to aid authorities.
+It helps document your child’s fingerprints, a recent photo, and a simple description to aid authorities.

 The best part?
 American Income Life Insurance provides these kits for free!

 It should be noted that these free child safety kits are key to AIL’s marketing strategy.
-If you’re in a union or association that has any affiliation with American Income Life, you may receive a letter from your organization saying that you can sign up for AIL’s no-cost accidental death coverage and child safety kits.
+If you’re in a union or association that has any affiliation with American Income Life, you may receive a letter saying that you can sign up for AIL’s no-cost accidental death coverage and child safety kits.

 REQUEST YOUR NO-COST CHILD SAFE KIT TODAY!